 That said, there are definite advantages and disadvantages to sailing each month of the year.
 For example, cruises in August offer the ability to sail when the kids are out of school (meaning entire families can travel together).
 On the other hand, August is also notorious for hurricanes disrupting travel to Caribbean ports.

-Unfortunately, as you’ll see below, there are trade-offs with each time of year to sail.
+As you’ll see below, there are trade-offs with each time of year to sail.
 No month is perfect.
-However, many of the downsides are manageable — and shouldn’t deter you from taking a cruise when it fits your schedule and budget.
+However, many of the potential downsides are manageable — and shouldn’t deter you from taking a cruise when it fits your schedule and budget.

 Pros: One of the biggest advantages of cruising in January is price.
-During this time of year school is in session, meaning that it’s difficult for families to cruise.
-Cruise lines discount rates to fill up the ship; the same cruise departing at the height of the busy summer can be hundreds more than in January.
+During this time of year school is in session and many people are back at work after a holiday break.
+That means it’s difficult for many to cruise.
+Cruise lines typically have discounted rates to fill up the ship in January; the same cruise departing at the height of the busy summer can cost hundreds of dollars more than in January.

 As well, when winter has gripped most of North America, the Caribbean still offers a warm getaway with lots of sunshine.
 It’s a welcome change from the snow and cold see in most areas.